 These programs are available only to small businesses.
 However, this did not stop larger companies from applying for these loans or companies from taking money when they were not in need.
 These actions may be violations of the False Claims Act.

-If you believe that you have witnessed an abuse of a COVID-19 relief program, you have the ability to come forward as a whistleblower.
+If you believe that you have witnessed an abuse of a COVID-19 relief program, such as PPP fraud, you have the ability to come forward as a whistleblower.
 A Columbia PPP fraud whistleblower lawyer could help you to further investigate your suspicions and submit reports to the relevant regulatory agency.
-Contact a Columbia PPP fraud whistleblower attorney today to get started.
+Contact us today to get started.